odea-project/qAlgorithms/report/report.md

 a complete analysis would require the development of a new clustering algorithm which functions by increasing bin size and merging similar bins in accordance with the detailed statistical criteria.

+This test reliably detects some, but probably not all, bins which do not contain all points that they should.
+To gain a comparison value, in a follow-up test all bins which have a point within the critical distance for the bin size that would be removed from the bin if it was added to it were marked.

-(@gerrit: here you should add if this was observed or not? => moved to separate section)
+(@gerrit: here you should add if this was observed or not? => moved to separate section // adressed)

+---

+All following tests serve to detect bins where the separation was not strict enough.

+**1) Duplicates in Scans**

+The theoretical bin contains one element for every scan it extends over.
+Since a declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error (as opposed to the absence of an expected scan). (@gerrit: what are the consequences of this observation? // adressed) If a scan appears twice at a different mass, it is possible that two very similar bins were combined into one due to the centroid error being too large.
+As such, duplicate scans can serve as an indicator for the separation not being strict enough.

-**3+4) Deviation of Median and Mean**
+**3) Deviation of Median and Mean**

 In a perfect normal distribution, the mean and median are identical.
 To account for deviations, error thresholds are defined based on the established process parameters.
-Test 3) checks for deviations in the scan dimension, a discrepancy of up to six is deemed acceptable.
-This is equal to the largest tolerated gap during the binning step.[@gerrit: this is unclear, we need to discuss this] Test 4) checks for mz deviations, the mean centroid error times two is accepted.
+Test 3) controls this in the mz dimension, with a tolerance of the mean centroid error times two.
+It was chosen since the (hypothetical) centroids at position of median and mean can be counted as identical if they overlap, and both are assumed to have the same error.
+For consistency, especially between large bins, the actual centroid error of the median is not considered.
-This allows both values to be at the fringe of their respective extension and still be counted. (@gerrit: explain what you are investigating with this test. and discuss the results from it) If either condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
+(@gerrit: explain what you are investigating with this test. and discuss the results from it // adressed) If this condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
 This asymmetry is less relevant for small bins with large gaps between points, but it is questionable whether those represent real peaks to begin with.
-Both deviations being present at once in a large bin is the case in which an incomplete separation is the most likely.
+This test is less relevant for very small bins, since mean and median deviate more stongly.

 **5) Points Outside the 3-sigma Interval**